SAP-samples/codejam-cap-llm/exercises/09-implement-job-posting-rag/README.md

-# Exercise 08 - Implement the Job Posting Service
+# Exercise 09 - Implement the Job Posting Service

 This exercise will help you understand how a typical RAG flow looks like and you will implement that using the SAP Cloud SDK for AI's langchain package.
-To achieve a more clean code structure, you will implement most of the business logic in separate files achieving separation of concerns.
-The separation will be treated lightly so you will only create two separate files, one for handling all AI relevant tasks, and one for handling all database related tasks.
-The project provides you with the two files that are currently empty: `AIHelper` and `DBUtils`.

-You will implement the function handlers, and you will call logic from within the `AIHelper` and the `DBUtils`.
-You will jump back and forth between these files to implement the needed business logic.

 In this exercise, you will learn the following: